cloudwithdavid/support-eng-lab/README.md

 ### Support Case Handling

-- structured support case analysis and troubleshooting
-- translation of vague user issues into structured cases
-- repeated practice with triage, hypotheses, checks, and escalation judgment
+- structured support case analysis and troubleshooting practice through triage, hypotheses, checks, and escalation judgment
 - clear documentation of reasoning, outcomes, and lessons learned
 - development of reusable support artifacts such as tickets, KB articles, and runbooks